ReyhanPatria/demo_liquibase/README.md

 Or you could specify the output file right in the command as a parameter `mvn liquibase:generateChangeLog -Dliquibase.outputChangeLogFile=dboutput.xml`

-### Other Liquibase Commands
-The standard Liquibase provides many powerful commands that can be used in various ways, I encourage you to explore about it the [documentation](https://docs.liquibase.com/commands/home.html)

 ### History
 To see a history of the executed changelogs you can use the `mvn liquibase:history` command.
 It'll look something like this.
 ```